metasteve/material-jekyll/_posts/2014-10-25-hello-world.md

 title: Hello World
 ---

 Hello, World!
-TODAY IS THE GREATEST.
+TODAY IS THE GREATEST. gogoog

 Material Jekyll: Material Design for Jekyll using Polymer